Subfly/subfly_website/content/apps/yaba/privacy-policy.md

 # Privacy Policy

-**Last Updated:** January 2025
+**Last Updated:** September 2025
+**Effective Date:** September 15, 2025

 ## 1. Introduction

 This Privacy Policy describes how YABA ("the Application") handles information.
-YABA is committed to protecting your privacy and operates on a privacy-first, offline-first principle with CloudKit synchronization enabled by default.
+YABA is committed to protecting your privacy and operates on a privacy-first, offline-first principle with server-less peer-to-peer synchronization capabilities.

 ## 2. Data Collection and Storage